tylerlong/open-cti-demo-adapter/README.md

 2. Add a user to the Call Center.
   * In Setup, enter Call Centers in the Quick find box, then click Call Centers.
-  * Click the Edit next to the Demo Call Center Adapter and then click Manage Call Center Users.
+  * Click the Edit next to the RC Call Center Adapter and then click Manage Call Center Users.
   * Add any additional users that you want to use this demo adapter.

 3. Create a Lightning Experience app.